neo-ngd/NEO-Tutorial/en/6-persistence/README.md

 # Persistence

 ## Serialization Model
-The serialization is used in the Persistence layer to represent the types in NEO platform.
-The native types in NEO platform are Integer, Decimal and String.
-UInt160 and UInt256 are also used.
+The native types in NEO platform are Integer, Decimal and String, UInt160 and UInt256.
 This model is used for both the persistence and the network layer.